Bank to relaunch bond buys within two months - Reuters poll

 "We had pencilled in a 50 billion pound extension of QE in early 2012 a month ago, and the minutes are enough to shift that call to November," said Malcolm Barr, economist at JPMorgan.

-He said if there was no recovery in this month's services PMI data -- a key measure of the private sector health -- then his QE call would probably shift to October.
+He said if there was no recovery in this month's UK services PMI data -- a key measure of Britain's private sector health -- then his QE call would probably shift to October.

 Bank is likely to start with a fresh 50 billion pounds of purchases in the next couple of months, eventually bringing the total up to 300 billion pounds.
 Forecasts on the likelihood of more QE ranged from 15 percent to 100 percent.